This post has been updated and was originally published September 17, 2020.

-As the compilation of manual data becomes too time-consuming, resource-heavy and slow, top-tier brands with an expanding digital shelf may find it impossible to work without a DSA provider.
+As the compilation of manual data becomes too time-consuming, resource-heavy and slow, top-tier brands with an expanding digital shelf may find it impossible to work without a digital shelf analytics provider.

-The second benefit of DSA is the ability to improve analytical accuracy and, ultimately, your understanding of your online performance in categories across the digital shelf.
+The second benefit of DSA is the ability to improve analytical accuracy and, ultimately, your understanding of your online performance across the digital shelf.

 Automated data is void of human error, and it is constantly updating, providing you with a real-time snapshot of where your products sit in comparison to competitors’.
 The fluidity of this data makes it easier to spot trends, survey price changes and make data-driven decisions.
 Rather than focusing on a static document, DSA presents an ever-changing flow of accurate information that better suits the fast-paced nature of digital commerce.

 This improvement in analytical accuracy also serves to increase the accuracy of product content.
 DSA acts as a highly effective mechanism to audit and measure products ensuring your product range is uniform across all digital channels and meets set standards.

 Getting your digital shelf product content correct drives higher conversion rates and gives you better product discoverability, such as ensuring your product shows up in search results.
 This hints at the third benefit of DSA: being able to better serve your digital customers.